subquery/subql/docs/create/mapping.md

 ## RPC calls

 We also support some API RPC methods that are remote calls that allow the mapping function to interact with the actual node, query, and submission.
-A core premise of SubQuery is that it's deterministic, and therefore to keep the results consistent we only allow historical RPC calls.
+A core premise of SubQuery is that it's deterministic, and therefore, to keep the results consistent we only allow historical RPC calls.

-Go to see documents in [JSON-RPC](https://polkadot.js.org/docs/substrate/rpc/#rpc), and there are some methods takes `BlockHash` as an input parameter (e.g. `at?: BlockHash`), these methods are now permitted.
+Documents in [JSON-RPC](https://polkadot.js.org/docs/substrate/rpc/#rpc) provide some methods that takes `BlockHash` as an input parameter (e.g. `at?: BlockHash`), which are now permitted.
-We have also redecorated these methods to take the current indexing block hash by default.
+We have also modified these methods to take the current indexing block hash by default.

 ```typescript
 // Let's say we are currently indexing a block with this hash number